PYNQ is an open-source project from Xilinx®that makes it easy to design embedded systems with Xilinx Zynq® Systems on Chips (SoCs).

 Jupyter Notebookis a browser based interactive computing environment.
 Jupyter notebook documents can be created that include live code, interactive widgets, plots, explanatory text, equations, images and video.

-The PYNQ-Z1 can be easily programmed in Jupyter Notebook using Python.
+A PYNQ enabled Zynq board can be easily programmed in Jupyter Notebook using Python.

 The PYNQ image is a bootable Linux image, and includes the pynq Python package, and other open-source packages.